Saudi Aramco: 2007 Haradh gas pipeline explosion

-Organizational culture
+Organisational culture

 On 9 December 2020, the Financial Times published an article about an engineer, whose family claims that Saudi Aramco was negligent in handling his COVID-19 infection.
 According to his family, he had been asking the company and authorities for help, three weeks before his death, but was simply asked to keep his gloves and mask on.
 Saudi Aramco did not formally contact his family until approximately 14 hours after his death, refused to release his body, and allegedly erased information from his mobile phone.
 His grieving family had to do without financial support for almost five months, and only received $400,000 in benefits, back pay and insurance after the Financial Times had started asking questions.

 In the same article, five whistleblowers accuse Aramco of bullying and mismanagement.
 One former employee expressed his concerns about the company's highly dangerous failure to pressure-test valves and mains units, detailing cracks in the refinery structure and sinking of roads and foundations.
 The refinery runs a real risk of becoming Aramco's Piper Alpha, said another expatriate employee, who also accuses Aramco of lacking a culture of challenge, facilitating ineptitude and laziness.